bigrewal/code-sense/README.md

 Importantly, this mental model serves two roles:

 1. **Answering**: the LLM can directly answer questions using a coherent global view of the repository.
-2. **Navigation**: the model can also use the mental model as a guide to identify *where to look* when deeper inspection is needed, rather than relying on blind retrieval.
+2. **Navigation**: the model can also use the mental model as a navigation guide to identify *where to look* when deeper inspection is needed, rather than relying on blind retrieval.

 The goal is to give the LLM an **integrated understanding of the entire codebase**, rather than a handful of retrieved chunks or an agent’s transient working memory.